hasithaa/fork-module-ballerina-workflow/docs/write-workflow-functions.md

 });
 ```

 The returned `workflowId` uniquely identifies the running workflow instance.
+In the current implementation it is a UUID v7 string, not a URI.

 ## Get Workflow Results